No prophet is accepted in his hometown

 Did he have a vision?
 Yes

 Yet, as the days and weeks went by, and all you could see is blue waters around… did the crew still feel they are following a visionary?
-Still felt they are following someone with a vision?
+Still feel they are following someone with a vision?

 No.